|

 "Who knows what is the first lucky number after 51?"

-"I know", cries little John, a wizard with numbers.
+"I know", cries clever John, a wizard with numbers.

 However, Miss Hecksenbasen decides that someone else should have